carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 Our code is now 79 lines long while the original one was 13.
-But we have extracted some of the responsibilities in the `load()` method.
+But we have extracted some of the responsibilities to the `load()` method.
 With the separation of concerns the readability has improved significantly, but we can still improve the code.

 #### Extract CSVSource class